-3D Modeling Tutorial of Chang’e, the Chinese Goddess of The Moon Ⅱ
+3ds Max Tutorial of Chang’e, the Chinese Goddess of The Moon (2)

-This time, your TPN-Accredited cloud rendering service provider, Fox Renderfarm brings you a 3D modeling tutorial of Chang’e, the Chinese Goddess of The Moon Ⅱ. It is shared by the Chinese 3d artist CGWang, we hope that it can help you in 3ds Max learning from this production, and get inspiration from this artwork.
+This time, your TPN-Accredited cloud rendering service provider, Fox Renderfarm brings you a share from the 3D artist CGWang.
+We hope that it can help you in 3ds Max learning from this production, and get inspiration from this artwork.

 This work is inspired by a myth in ancient China, telling the story of Chang'e who lives on the moon.
 In order to highlight this story, the center of the vision is made into a circular moon, and a crescent moon and osmanthus trees are used to form a circle.
 With a full crescent moon and a figure running towards the moon from a distance, you can see a cyclist running towards the moon when you look up close, and the little rabbit in the car is not only her partner but also illuminates the shadow with a lamp that gives directions.

 The model was made in ZBrush.
 Based on a body model from the previous project, some modifications were made on this model.
 After the model is made, I will not make clothes, but use ZBrush tools to take a picture of the POSE.
 The pose requires attention to the coordination of the body and limbs to make the character's pose look natural and comfortable.

 After the character's body was made, some other important objects were added to the scene, such as the addition of a bicycle that used a model from the previous project, the waning moon, and the osmanthus tree.
 These objects form a circle in the center of the vision, and this circle constitutes an important structure in the work.
 In this step, there is no need to consider the details of those objects, as long as the overall shape is intact.